-The Football Club is governed by the legislation and rules/regulations set out by several key governing agencies including the Government, Football Association (The FA) and the English Football League (EFL).
+The Football Club is governed by the legislation and rules/regulations set out by several key governing agencies including the Government (Care Act 2014), Local authority (LADO), Football Association (The FA) and the English Football League (EFL).

-The Club recognises its responsibility to maintain regular communication with the Local Authorities of Peterborough and Cambridgeshire.
-The communication of the Club with the Local Authorities is centred upon supporting the Club with; reporting and monitoring safeguarding incidents, sharing of best practice, sharing of information, changes in legislation, sharing of important local area information and workforce best practice, training and development and any other relevant appropriate Safeguarding support.
+The Club recognises its responsibility to maintain regular communication with the Local Authorities of Peterborough.
+The communication of the Club with the Local Authorities is centred upon supporting the Club with; reporting and monitoring safeguarding incidents, sharing best practice, sharing information, changes in legislation, sharing important local area information and workforce best practice, training and development and any other relevant appropriate Safeguarding support.